 - Workshop exercises will be used to explore statistical techniques for analysing plant breeding data.

 05. Discuss the ethical and environmental issues associated with genomics and plant breeding

 - Group discussions and workshop sessions will be used to explore plant breeding issues such as genetically-modified crops, quarantine laws, plant variety rights and ownership of varieties and species.

 Subject Instance Co-ordinatorPenelope Smith

-One 3.0 hours laboratory class per week on weekdays during the day from week 08 to week 21 and delivered via face-to-face.
+One 3.0 days laboratory class per study period on weekdays during the day from week 10 to week 22 and delivered via face-to-face.